 (4) Iron the pleats and pin them down.
 Place the fabric strips right side down on the edges.
 Angle them, fold in top and bottom to align, then stitch them app.
 1 cm / 0,4" from the strips' cutting edge.
 Cut off excess fabric at the edge.

-Variants: If you want to work particularly neat, you can fold the seam allowances on the top and bottom of the strip around the mask, and stitch the allowances down on the strip, right after sewing it on and turning it over.
+Variants: For a neater finish, you can fold the seam allowances on the top and bottom of the strip around the mask, and stitch these seam allowances down on the fabric strip, right after sewing that strip on and turning it over.

 (5) Fold fabric strips outwards and iron them down.
 Then fold them in, and around the edge.
 Pin strips down, overlapping the seam on the back.
 Stitch from the front, in the ditch.
 Bend the wire ends and insert into the tunnel.